-One easy way to accomplish that (and more) is to join a trade association.
+One way to accomplish that (and more) is to join a trade association.
 Though there are many options out there, today we’re going to focus on ISSA and what membership involves.
 Before making a decision, it’s important to weigh the cost and benefits.
 So let’s dive in!

 What is ISSA?